 Immunity after natural infection with either EHV-1 or EHV-4 involves a combination of humoral and cellular immunity.
-While little cross-protection occurs between virus types after primary infection of immunologically naive foals, significant cross-protection develops in horses after repeated infections with a particular virus type.
-Most horses are latently infected with EHV-1 and EHV-4.
+Whereas little cross-protection occurs between virus types after primary infection of immunologically naive foals, significant cross-protection develops in horses after repeated infections with a particular virus type.
+Most adult horses are latently infected with EHV-1 and EHV-4.
 The infection remains dormant for most of the horse's life, although stress or immunosuppression may result in recrudescence of disease and shedding of infectious virus.
-Immunity to reinfection of the respiratory tract may persist for up to 3 mo, but multiple infections result in a level of immunity that prevents clinical signs of respiratory disease.
+Immunity to reinfection of the respiratory tract may persist for as long as 3 mo, but multiple infections result in a level of immunity that prevents clinical signs of respiratory disease.
 Diminished resistance in pregnant mares allows cell-associated viremia, which may result in transplacental infection of the fetus.

 Infection by other Herpesviruses

-Equine herpesvirus 2 (EHV-2) is ubiquitous in respiratory mucosa, conjunctiva, and WBC of normal horses of all ages.
+Equine herpesvirus 2 (EHV-2) is ubiquitous in respiratory mucosa, conjunctiva, and WBCs of normal horses of all ages.
 The pathogenic significance remains obscure.
-It has been suggested that EHV-2 is the cause of herpetic keratoconjunctivitis.
+It has been suggested that EHV-2 is the cause of herpetic keratoconjunctivitis and inflammatory airway disease in young horses.
 Equine herpesvirus 3 (EHV-3) is the cause of equine coital exanthema (see Equine Coital Exanthema), a benign, progenital exanthematous disease.